NicholasBolen/CS408/A5/README.md

 ## Creative Feature

-For my creative feature, I added controls for the initial gas distribution chance, max/min starting velocity, a runtime velocity scale, and a reset button.
+For my creative feature, I added controls for the initial gas distribution chance, max/min starting velocity, a runtime velocity scale, a colour mode setting, and a reset button.

 ### Controls: